Getting to Port Everglades | Fort Lauderdale (Port Transportation)

 Given the short distance, it’s ridiculously easy to transport back and forth from the Fort Lauderdale airport to Port Everglades.

-Taxis: For 99% of people flying into the Fort Lauderdale airport, taxis make the most sense for getting to the cruise terminals.
-The ride is short (only about three miles or 10 minutes).
+Taxis: If catching a cab, the ride is short (only about three miles or 10 minutes).
 Fares will run you about $10-15.
 Remember that the fare is per car, not per person.
 Split the fare between four passengers and you pay only a few bucks each for a ride directly to the port.

 Getting from Miami to Port Everglades (Fort Lauderdale)

 Taxis: For our purposes, we’re assuming that you are flying into the Miami airport for a Port Everglades cruise.
 If traveling with two or more people, taxis are usually your best bet.
-Miami-based cabs have a flat-rate of $76.90 from the airport to Port Everglades.
+Miami-based cabs are an estimated $75 from the airport to Port Everglades.
 That seems expensive, but remember that is the fee for the entire car.
-Most shuttles charge per person, which makes them more expensive for an entire group.
+Most shuttles, on the other hand, charge per person, which makes them more expensive for an entire group.

 Cruise Line Transfers: Many of the cruise lines offer transfer service from the Miami and Fort Lauderdale airports to the cruise terminals.

-Carnival, for example, offers a shuttle from the Miami airport to your cruise for $60 round trip.
+Carnival, for example, offers a shuttle from the Miami airport to your cruise for $62 round trip per person.

 That’s why we suggest finding alternate ways to the port